Rustin170506/tidb-analyze.slide/slides.md

 For each row r with the target attribute value v:
 Compute the die-level using the hash function h(v).
 If the die-level is greater than or equal to l, add r to the sample S.

-If the size of the sample S is greater than k, increment L and remove items with a die-level less than L. This is the sampling part of the algorithm.
-We only keep the items with a die-level greater than or equal to L. That means for the lower die-level, we have enough samples to prove that the values follow the current pattern.
-And bigger sample size means we can get a more accurate estimation.
-This is the key point why we can solve the problem of the FMSketch.
+If the size of the sample S is greater than k, increment L and remove items with a die-level less than L.

+This is the sampling part of the algorithm.
+We only keep the items with a die-level greater than or equal to L.

+That means for the lower die-level, we have enough samples to prove that the values follow this pattern.
+So, a bigger sample size means we can get a more accurate estimation.
+This is the key point in solving the problem of FMSketch.
 -->

 ---